 20 Shadowy Facts About Tim Burton's Batman

 Superhero movies are bigger than they’ve ever been before, but we arguably wouldn’t be here at all without 1989’s Batman.
 Produced at a time before comic book movies were considered big business, Tim Burton’s dark look at a superhero then best known for a goofy TV show is a pop culture landmark, and the story of how it was made is almost as interesting as the film itself.
-So, to celebrate the 30th anniversary of Batman, here are 19 facts about how it came to the screen.
+With reports now surfacing that Michael Keaton may be ready to don Batman's cape once again (more on that below), let's take a look back at how the original film came to be.

 As development of a Batman movie began, studio executives were still very tied to the campiness embodied by the Batman television series of the 1960s.
 According to executive producer Michael Uslan, when he first began attempting to get the rights to make a film, he was told that the only studio who’d expressed interest was CBS, and only if they could do a Batman In Outer Space film.